 Dealing with workplace bullying and stress

-People spend a significant amount of time at work which can provide a meaning, income and enjoyment, but also a major source of stress.
+People spend a significant amount of time at work which can provide meaning, income and enjoyment, but also a major source of stress.
 Despite laws against workplace bullying, one in two people experience workplace bullying or harassment that negatively impacts their mental health.
-People deserve to experience safety in their workplace but the reality is that is does not always happen and many suffer in silence for fear of losing their jobs.
+People deserve to experience safety in their workplace but the reality is that it does not always happen and many suffer in silence for fear of losing their job.
 However, if health is compromised too much, unfortunately this can place a person at risk of burnout or developing a major mental illness such as a depressive condition, anxiety condition, adjustment disorder or worsen a pre-existing mental health condition.

 Workplace bullying can take obvious forms in terms of violence or threats of violence and physical intimidation.
 Psychological forms of bullying are more subtle, but also damaging such as, experiencing repeated verbal aggression and hostility, personal attacks, unwanted sexual remarks or behaviour, public humiliation, undermining of work, being overworked and underpaid, being set up to fail, repeated micromanaging, inadequate support and not being protected from harm.
 There is also discrimination or unfair treatment based on age, gender, sexuality or race.